BCSS has run more

 results of such field work.
 No previous knowledge of statistics is

 needed, ie, we'll assume you've forgotten the stats you learnt at

 Participants should have a background in field biology, as that's

 We will assume familiarity with the use of computers - and in

 particular spreadsheets - and we'll ask you to bring a notebook

 When and where?

-The workshop covers ten days, with a break of one or two days, so 11 or 12 days in all.
+The workshop covers ten days, with two one-day breaks, so 12 days in all.

 See the BCSS home page for dates and